Chocolate Dipped Coconut Macaroons

 Once the macaroons are cool, dip the bottoms in melted chocolate.
 You can put these right back on the cookie sheet, lined with a silicone baking mat or parchment paper, even though the bottom is covered in chocolate.
 Pop the tray in the refrigerator for 15 minutes to firm up the chocolate and they will pop right off, no melted chocolate left behind!

-You can even dip them in chocolate before storing or freezing!
-To freeze the chocolate dipped coconut macaroons, place sheets of wax paper between the macaroons and freeze in an air tight container.
-Remove the container from the freezer and bring to room temperature before opening.
+You can even dip them in chocolate before storing or freezing them!
+To freeze the chocolate dipped coconut macaroons, place sheets of wax paper between the macaroons and freeze them in an air-tight container.
+Remove the container from the freezer and bring it to room temperature before opening.

 Tips and Tricks for Perfect Coconut Macaroons